 Rather than waiting for species such as the Eastern Towhee or Bobolink to become vulnerable and end up on a threatened or endangered species list, it is important to take action now to conserve birds in the core of their range.
 The advantage to this approach is that low-cost management activities, education, and monitoring can help maintain or increase the populations of these birds.
 Whether it is Bobolinks and Eastern Meadowlarks in the Valley's grasslands, Brown Thrashers and Eastern Towhees in its shrublands, or Wood Ducks and American Bitterns in its wetlands, CVBI works to protect and enhance habitats that sustain these priority bird species.

 In addition, Audubon Vermont is partnering with the Vermont Electric Power Company (VELCO) to survey their transmission rights-of-way (ROW) in the Champlain Valley for priority shrubland birds.
 The VELCO ROW provides an opportunity for long-term habitat management for priority bird species as well as other species dependent on early successional habitat.
-This work also gives Audubon the opportunity to connect with landowners who have property within and adjacent to the ROW so as to greatly expand this habitat type within the valley.
+Vermont Audubon chapter volunteers surveyed designated focus areas within the ROW in the spring of 2012 and 2013.
+Seven early successional bird species were targeted in the survey.
+In conjunction with a graduate student at the University of Vermont, Audubon biologists are currently working closely with VELCO staff to develop management techniques that will enhance the shrubland habitat within the ROW and beyond.
+This work also gives Audubon the opportunity to connect with landowners who have property within and adjacent to the ROW so as to improve this habitat type within the valley.

 Audubon's habitat assessments provide the information landowners need to make positive conservation decisions on their land.
 For example, landowners with open fields may delay mowing fields until after July 15th each year.
 Where possible, landowners should maintain old fields and forest edges in early-successional habitat.
 Audubon Vermont has worked with the towns of Charlotte and Hinesburg to manage town land for priority bird species.
 These public properties are demonstrations of some of the management actions recommended for bird habitat enhancements.
 Additional recommendations for managing bird habitat on private can be found at Audubon at Home.